Skip to main content

 DCAA Compliance Posture

-DCAA-compliant accounting, timekeeping, and project cost management operational today.
+DCAA-ready accounting, timekeeping, and project cost management operational today.
 SF 1408 Pre-Award Survey ready.
 Supports FFP, T&M, LH, CPFF, and CPAF contract types with audit-ready cost accounting practices for each.

 Audit Readiness